PAIReD jet: A multi-pronged resonance tagging strategy across all Lorentz boosts: Neural network training

-About a tenth of the jets are used as an independent validation dataset to check for overtraining.
-Each training is run for 80 epochs.
-The model from the epoch with the highest classification accuracy on the validation dataset is selected as the final classifier model.
-The trainings are then evaluated on an independent test dataset comprising jets from ZH(H$\rightarrow\text{b\ensuremath{\bar{\text{b}}}}$) and ZH(H$\rightarrow\text{c}\bar{\text{c}}$) processes with $m_{\text{H}}=125$ GeV, and an independent Z+jj sample.
+About a tenth of the jets are used as an independent \emph{validation dataset} to check for overtraining.
+The initial learning rate (LR), batch size, and number of epochs were adjusted to ensure optimal convergence and balance between model performance and training efficiency.
+Finally, the Ranger optimizer \citep{Ranger}, along with a uniform configuration of batch size 2048 and initial LR of $5\times10^{-3}$, was chosen across all trainings, and each training was run for 80 epochs.
+The model from the epoch achieving highest classification accuracy on the validation dataset is selected as the final classifier model.
+The trainings are then evaluated on an independent \emph{test dataset} comprising jets from ZH(H$\rightarrow\text{b\ensuremath{\bar{\text{b}}}}$) and ZH(H$\rightarrow\text{c}\bar{\text{c}}$) processes with $m_{\text{H}}=125$ GeV, and an independent Z+jj sample.
 The performance comparison of the various classifiers corresponding to different reconstruction strategies is presented in Sec. \ref{sec:Performance-comparisons}.